roytang/blog/content/replies/2010/10/c112v14/index.md

 - gaming
 ---

-Just curious, what laptop do you have?\n\nTo reduce the freeze, kill off the opposing players so they don't get their turns :D
+Just curious, what laptop do you have?

+To reduce the freeze, kill off the opposing players so they don't get their turns :D